DataDog/documentation/content/en/real_user_monitoring/heatmaps/_index.md

 {{< img src="real_user_monitoring/heatmaps/heatmap_v2.png" alt="An overview of the heatmap functionality." style="width:100%;">}}

-A heatmap (or heat map) is a visualization of your users engagement and interaction overlaid on Session Replay data.
+A heatmap (or heat map) is a visualization of your user's interactions overlaid on Session Replay data.
 RUM has three different types of heatmaps:

-- Clickmaps: View user interactions (clicks) to understand if users engage with your page the way you expect
+- **Clickmaps:** View user interactions (clicks) to understand how users engage with your page
-- Top Elements: View a ranking of up to the top 10 most interacted with elements on a given page.
+- **Top Elements:** View a ranking of up to the top 10 most interacted-with elements on a given page.
-- Scrollmaps: View how far users scroll down a page, including where the average fold of a page falls.
-The average fold is the farthest point down a page that a user can see on their device when they open up the page and don’t do any scrolling.
+- **Scrollmaps:** View how far users scroll down a page, including where the average fold of a page falls.
+The average fold is the lowest point on a page that a user can see on their device without scrolling.

-With each heatmap, you can understand complex data at a glance and take the insights to optimize your user experience.
+Use heatmaps to review complex data at a glance, gaining insights around optimizing your user experience.

 ## Prerequisites

 To get started with heatmaps:

+1. Verify your SDK version:
-- For Clickmaps, You must be on the latest version of the SDK (v4.40.0 or later) and for Scrollmaps, you must be on (v4.50.0 or later)
+  - For Clickmaps, you must be on the latest version of the SDK (v4.40.0 or later).
+  - For Scrollmaps, you must be on (v4.50.0 or later)
-- Enable [Session Replay][1].
+2. Enable [Session Replay][1].
-- Set`trackUserInteractions: true` in the SDK initialization to enable action tracking (requirement for clickmaps).
+3. Set`trackUserInteractions: true` in the SDK initialization to enable action tracking (required for Clickmaps).

 ## Getting started

-On the view list page, select your application and view.
+On the [view list page][9], select your application and view.
 You can select the type of heatmap you would like to view as well.

 {{< img src="real_user_monitoring/heatmaps/view-list-updated.png" alt="Select a view from the Heatmap view list" style="width:100%;" >}}